neutrinoceros/inifix/README.md

 - parameter names are strings
 - parameter names and values are separated by white spaces
 - values can be an integers, floats, booleans, or strings
-- a parameter can be associated to a single value or a set of space-separated value
+- to a parameter can be associated a single value or a set of space-separated values
 - optionally, the file can be separated into sections, whose names match this regexp `"$[\.+]"`
 - comments start with `#` and are ignored